aaronhaefner/applications-of-llm/README.md

 # classifier-augmented-llm
-Augment pre-trained LLM with Classifier Output in PyTorch
+Augment pre-trained LLMs in PyTorch to produce queryable healthcare data and information